Fortunatus (book): Canada

 French folklorist Henry Carnoy obtained a variant titled Les Figues Merveilleuses ("The Wonderful Figs") from Canada.

 Marius Barbeau collected a variant titled La Princesse de Tomboso, from a man named Joseph Mailloux, and a second variant, unpublished at the time.

 In a Woods Cree tale, The Man and the Berries, a man who was studying to be part of the Anglican Church decides to abandon his studies after a prank by some students.
 He meets an old woman on his journey.
 They eat and drink together and she gives him a box that provides money and a belt of transportation.
 After arriving at a town, he decides to play cards with a local woman.
 He loses the belt and the box, but decides to use the belt to transport them to an island.
 The woman steals the belt and returns to the city.
 The man finds the berries that grow horns and builds a raft to return to the city.
-He uses the berries on the woman and marries her.
+He uses the berries on the woman to make grow horns on her head, and, after restoring her to normal, marries her.